-Would you like to hear about the first person in the entire universe, who physically touched the Prophet (peace be upon him) before anyone else?
+Would you like to hear about the first woman in the entire universe, who physically touched Prophet Muhammad (peace be upon him) before anyone else?
 She is Barakah, Prophet Muhammad’s black mother.

 She was the first one to lay hands on the Prophet Muhammad when he was born.
 An Ethiopian lady, she was only about 9 or 10 years old.
 Abdullah ibn Al Muttalib was extremely generous, he looked after Barakah as if she was his daughter, and Amina bint Wahb, the mother of Prophet Muhammad, also looked after her as if she was her daughter.
 So Barakah was raised among them.